AayanShaikh007/splitboard/journal.md

 With this done, I will now work on the PCB of the board.

-# June 21st- 2 hours spent
+# July 21st- 2 hours spent
 Today, I decided to begin the PCB design of the board.
 I spent around 2 hours arranging the keyswitch footprints to their correct locations.
 Kicad was acting funny again just like with the last keyboard.
 Tomorrow I will arrange the LEDs and do the same with the splitboard right.
 I am also thinking about removing the trackball from the keyboard and making it into its own entity (a seperate pcb).
 I will focus on this later.

 <img width="944" height="598" alt="image" src="https://github.com/user-attachments/assets/85d6c529-1091-4e72-b9f1-ae0ffa22c931" />

-# June 22nd
+# July 22nd- 4-5 hours spent
 Finished wiring most of the left splitboard and arranged all parts for both the left and right splitboard other than the microcontroller.

 <img width="895" height="603" alt="image" src="https://github.com/user-attachments/assets/2cdfbda1-d13b-445d-a9b5-3dfe4029cdf4" />

+# July 24th
+Finished wiring the right keyboard and whatever was left of the left splitboard.

+# July 25th
+Finished designing the case for the left and right splitboard, hence concluding the project.
+Produced the BOM.